Skip to content

 Counterparty risk

 Counterparty risk is realised when a counterparty to the Group does not fulfil its contractual obligations, resulting in non-payment of funds to the Group.
-The maximum credit risk exposure at 31 December 2022 is the total of financial assets less carrying amounts of derivatives in financial liabilities, which totalled EUR 513.8 (2021: 392.1) million (Note 6.1 of the Financial Statements 2022).
 The main risks relate to trade receivables, cash and cash equivalents, and money market investments.
+Further details about the counterparty risk are provided in the annual Financial Statements.

 Liquidity risk

 The Group seeks to maintain a good liquidity position in all conditions.
 This is ensured by cash flows from operating activities and cash and cash equivalents and other money market investments.
-In addition, the Group has undrawn bank overdraft limits and a EUR 100 million unconfirmed commercial paper programme from which no commercial papers had been issued on the reporting date.
+In addition, the Group has undrawn bank overdraft limits and a EUR 100 million unconfirmed commercial paper programme.
+Further details about the liquidity risk are provided in the annual Financial Statements.

 Management of capital structure